google/moodle-on-gcp/docs/deploying-persistent-volume.md

     server: <YOUR-FILESTORE-INTERNAL-IP> # filestore's internal IP
 ```

 3. Create the Persistent Volume (PV) by applying the configuration to the cluster.
+The command below assumes you're running it from a directory level above.

 ```
-kubectl apply -f pv-filestore.yaml
+kubectl apply -f 1-pv/pv-filestore.yaml
 ```

 4. Make sure the Persistent Volume was successfully created.